Hawramani/WordPress-Table-of-Contents-Shortcode-Done-Properly/README.md

 ### Option 1: Theme Integration
 1. Open your theme's `functions.php` file.
-2. Paste the PHP code found in `toc-script.php` (or see source below).
+2. Paste the PHP code found below in the section "The Code (For Copy and Paste Into functions.php)".

 ### Option 2: Custom Plugin
 1. Create a folder in `wp-content/plugins/` named `wp-auto-toc`.
 2. Create a file inside it named `wp-auto-toc.php`.
-3. Paste the PHP code and add the standard WordPress plugin header comment at the top.
+3. Paste the PHP code in [wp-auto-toc.php](wp-auto-toc.php) into that file.
 4. Activate via the WP Admin dashboard.

 ## Usage